Koromix/rygel/web/koffi.dev/pages/contribute.md

 # Build from source

-We provide prebuilt binaries, packaged in the NPM archive, so in most cases it should be as simple as `npm install koffi`.
+We provide prebuilt binaries, packaged in NPM packages, so in most cases it should be as simple as `npm install koffi`.
 If you want to hack Koffi or use a specific platform, follow the instructions below.

 Start by cloning the repository with [Git](https://git-scm.com/):